Avon Park Air Force Range

 Hours

-The public recreational areas at the Air Force Range are normally open from noon on Thursday until 8:00 P.M. on Monday.
-Some sections of the range may be closed due to military activities, so before heading out, make sure you check the weekend forecast on the Avon Park AFS website or call (863) 452-4119 ext.
+The public recreational areas at the Air Force Range are normally open from Thursday afternoon to Monday morning.
+Some sections of the range may be closed due to military activities.
+For details check the recreation schedule on the Avon Park AFS website or call (863) 452-4119 ext.
 5 and listen to the recorded message.

 Fees